-Marble and Media is a 6-week creative laboratory utilizing new media to explore monuments and memorialization in public space.
+Marble and Media: Digital Activations of Public Memory is a 6-week creative laboratory utilizing new media to explore monuments and memorialization in public space.

 Camila Magrane is a multimedia artist originally from Caracas, Venezuela.
 Having a father from the US and a mother from Venezuela, she grew up alternating between both countries.
 Being fully exposed to two different cultures gave her a greater understanding of what it means to have various perspectives.
 After graduating from film school in Caracas, she moved back to San Francisco where she freelanced as an editor and camera operator, working on a wide range of fictional films, documentaries, and music videos.
 Camila later moved on to work in the game industry as a cinematic artist.

 Most recently, Camila has been exploring the involvement of technology and interactivity in art.
 This has driven her to obtain a bachelor of science in computer science with a concentration in game development.
 She continues to hone her skills as a creative coder through the creation of interactive videos, installations and games.
 She has been most noted for the creation of her augmented reality collages where she has established a postmodern aesthetic by combining traditional darkroom techniques with the use of digital tools.

 Marble and Media's culminating exhibition took the form of an augmented reality (AR) walking tour in Golden Gate Park’s Music Concourse, which showcased AR activations of in-situ public monuments developed by participating artists.